lakshithaonline/Cloud-Online-Passport-Application-UI/README.md

 ## Project Details

-The project is developed using modern web technologies such as HTML, CSS, and JavaScript.
-We have also utilized popular front-end frameworks such as React and Bootstrap to create a responsive and user-friendly interface.
-The project is hosted on GitHub and can be accessed using the following link:
+The UI is developed using modern UI/UX Concepts & theories like Shneiderman and Norman's .

 ## Shneiderman's Eight Golden Rules for UI Design